Save up to 23% on an Alienware gaming laptop during Dell's Black Friday sale

 Alienware M17| $1,699 at Dell (save $400)

-The otherworldy form factor may not appeal to everyone, but the included 1-year warranty that comes standard with all of these models is certainly something we can get behind.
-Another important note is that all of the models being offered during this sale can be upgraded if you need some additional power.
-However, if you're not head over heels about the Alienware aesthetic, make sure to our guide to the best Black Friday gaming laptop deals has all the biggest savings from the biggest names in laptops.
+The otherworldy form factor may not appeal to everyone, and the included 1-year warranty that comes standard with all of these models is a bit underwhelming for a premium laptop.
+All of the models offered during this sale can also be upgraded if you need some additional power.
+If you're not head over heels about the Alienware aesthetic, check out our guide to the best Black Friday gaming laptop deals, where we've gathered all the biggest savings from the biggest names in laptops.